oracle/python-cx_Oracle/doc/src/variable.rst

    This read-only attribute returns the type of the variable for those variables that bind Oracle objects (it is not present for any other type of variable).

+.. attribute:: Variable.values

+   This read-only attribute returns a copy of the value of all actual positions in the variable as a list.
+The number of items in the list will correspond to the value of the :attr:`~Variable.actualElements` attribute.